zbtolon/customer-portal/cpsetupfedid.md

 * Role and permission assignments are set up in {{site.data.keyword.BluSoftlayer}} infrastructure IMS by using {{site.data.keyword.BluSoftlayer}} infrastructure APIs.
 * Users authenticate with the identity provider and federate their credentials and role attributes.
 * {{site.data.keyword.BluSoftlayer}} infrastructure verifies the user credentials and role attributes.
 If the roles that are assigned to users by their identity provider match the roles in {{site.data.keyword.BluSoftlayer}} infrastructure, users are granted permissions for those roles when they log in to {{site.data.keyword.BluSoftlayer}} infrastructure.
-* When the identity provider creates users, they are considered federated because they, and their roles, are authenticated through SAML 2.0.
+* When the identity provider creates users, they're considered federated because they, and their roles, are authenticated through SAML 2.0.

 ### Setting up a role for a user
 {: #cp_set-up-user-role}